danielcifuentes54/aws-ai-practitioner/README.md

 ### Tools for Identifying Responsible AI Features

 * SageMaker Clarify: Identify bias during different stages of the ML project also enhance explainability, some features are:
-  - Bias detection during data preparation
+  - Bias detection during data preparation (aspects to analyze: Data balance and group representation)
   - Bias detction after model training
   - Explaining model decisions (transparency and explainability)
 * Amazon Bedrock for Guardrails: Security service that can limit or minimize outputs from a model